How to treat a plant that has been exposed to cold, wet conditions

 WHAT TO DO NOW

-Additionally, if the soil is especially wet, it may be a good idea to gently remove your plant from its pot and place it on a paper towel for a few hours to allow it to dry out (again, make sure that wherever you place the plant while it’s drying is draft-free and warm enough so as to avoid placing it under any more stress).
+If the soil is especially wet, it may be a good idea to gently remove your plant from its pot and place it on a paper towel for a few hours to allow it to dry out (again, make sure that wherever you place the plant while it’s drying is draft-free and warm enough so as to avoid placing it under any more stress).
 It may be necessary to repot the plant entirely - remove any wet soil and allow the pot to dry before replacing the plant in the pot with new, dry soil.